stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 _Generated images from Stable Diffusion on our prompts_

-A really interesting finding here is that model-generated images can be wrong, or very far out-of-sample compared to real life.
+An important thing to note here is that model-generated images can be wrong, or very far out-of-sample compared to real life.

-In the original Learning from Models data, we saw "mislabels" e.g. `electric locomotive` prompt led to what seems like images of steam locos.
+In the original "Learning from Models" data, we saw examples of incorrect ground truth e.g. a `electric locomotive` prompt led to what seems like images of steam engines.

 Given our dataset size, a small amount of human curation (clean-up) was also part of our process.